rocketblend/rocketblend/docs/reference/cli/commands/README.md

 ---
 description: >-
-  Here you’ll find the list of CLI commands for RKTB, with help info on their usage.
+  Here you’ll find the list of CLI commands for Rocketblend, with help info on their usage.
 ---